jonashackt/crossplane-kuttl/README.md

       name: aws-creds
       key: creds
 ```

+Now running `kubectl kuttl test` should run like this preparing everything for testing with Crossplane.

+### Option b) Configure AWS Provider in kuttl for real AWS access (checking Rendering & real infrastructure provisioning)

 To get this config working, we need to create a `Secret` containing our AWS credentials Crossplane can later use to access AWS.
 Therefore create an `aws-creds.conf` file ([aws CLI should be installed and configured](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)):